elmicro/fhem_netio_4x_pm/README.md

 ### Installation

 For the following instructions it is assumed that FHEM is properly installed on a Raspberry Pi as descibed at https://wiki.fhem.de/wiki/Raspberry_Pi.
-Example file paths may differ for other environments.
+Example file paths etc. may differ for other environments.

+First, you need to know (or find out) the IP addresses of your FHEM server (i.e. Raspberry Pi) and your NETIO4 device.
+In these instructions we'll assume:
+* Raspi: 192.168.178.123
+* NETIO 4All: 192.168.178.99

 Begin with copying `24_NETIO_4x.pm` from this repository to `/opt/fhem/FHEM` without renaming the file:
 `sudo cp ./24_NETIO_4x.pm /opt/fhem/FHEM`